JustYuuto/Yuuto-Stealer/README.md

 > The EXE build can be **very long** (about 20 minutes), so be very patient ^^

-## Notes

-### Minecraft Launchers that the grabber try to get login infos:

-* Minecraft Launcher (the official one)

-## Responsability
+## Responsibility

-I, Yuuto, and other contributors, will not accept any responsability case for damage done using this tool.
+I, Yuuto, and other contributors, will not accept any responsibility case for damage done using this tool.
 This was made for educational and demonstration purposes only.